 Here’s what we will do:

-- We arrange a proper in person meeting in a mutually agreeable place and start to discuss your ceremong in detail.
+- We arrange a proper in person meeting in a mutually agreeable place and start to discuss your ceremony in detail.
 This could include what you would like as readings, who will be the guideparents and what their role will be in the ceremony and so on.
 This usually takes around an hour.

 - I will prepare a draft ceremony which I will send to you for any changes or corrections or additions you would like to make.